mbukowicz/mbukowicz.github.io/_posts/2020-05-03-simple-locking-use-cases-in-postgresql.md

-Although relying on techniques based on optimistic locking ([like MVCC for example](/databases/2020/05/01/snapshot-isolation-in-postgresql.html)) is usually a better choice, especially in terms of performance, there are other locking mechanisms that are worth understanding.
-Contrary to optimistic strategies, where it is assumed that conflicting updates tend to happen rather rarely, locking introduces contention but it can also make the code simpler and easier to reason about.
+Although relying on techniques based on optimistic locking ([like MVCC for example](/databases/2020/05/01/snapshot-isolation-in-postgresql.html)) is usually a better choice, especially in terms of performance, there are other locking mechanisms that are worth consideration.
+Contrary to optimistic strategies, where it is assumed that conflicting updates tend to happen rather rarely, locking introduces contention.
+But it can also make the code simpler and easier to reason about.

 What's more, in case of __PostgreSQL__ it __automatically acquires exclusive locks